 Endometriosis is a complicated condition in which an abnormal tissue growth develops outside the uterus.
 The tissue or the lining that is present inside the uterus is known as endometrium.
-But, if the similar tissue grows outside then it could result in a painful disorder and would need immediate attention.
+But, if the similar tissue grows outside of the uterus, then it could result in a very painful disorder and would call for immediate attention.

-Apart from the uterus, this disorder can occur around the ovaries, bowel, fallopian tubes, lymph nodes and peritoneum as well.
-At least, 1 in 10 women suffer from Endometriosis.
-Any woman who is currently in her menstrual period can encounter this.
-There are a lot of complications associated with this disorder but before we jump on to that, it is supreme to know how to identify it.
+This disorder not only affects the uterus but other regions close to it as well.
+It can also occur around the ovaries, bowel, fallopian tubes, lymph nodes and peritoneum.
+Research suggests that at least 1 in 10 women are victims of Endometriosis.
+Any woman who is currently undergoing her menstrual period can encounter this.
+There are a ton of complications associated with Endometriosis and prove to be very harmful if not treated in due time.

-- Lower Back pain and pelvic pain (long term)
+- You may experience lower Back pain and pelvic pain (long term)

-- Excessive bleeding where you have to change the sanitary napkin/tampon in every 1-2 hour
+- You may experience excessive bleeding, in which case you have to change your sanitary napkin/tampon every 1-2 hours

 - Retrogade Menstruation - In this case, the usual menstrual cycle process is not followed.
 Instead of the blood leaving your body, it flows back through the fallopian tubes and enters the pelvic cavity, where it continues to shed with every menstrual cycle.

 - Genetics – Genetics also plays an important part in determining whether you can contract Endometriosis or not.
 If someone in your family is already suffering from this disorder, the chances of you contracting it rapidly increase.